Salary and Career Info

-An engineering management master's degree that combines your engineering knowledge with business insights to successfully manage an engineering or technology focused company.
+An engineering management master’s degree that combines your engineering knowledge with business insights to successfully manage engineering or technology initiatives.

 Engineering management is concerned with understanding the technology involved in an engineering project and the management process through which the technology is applied.
 This combination deals with the dual role of the engineering manager, both as a technologist and a manager.
 The objective is to provide a background in areas commonly needed in this role, such as organizational behavior, finance, and accounting, in addition to industrial engineering expertise.
 Students develop a program of study in conjunction with their advisor, which contains courses from Saunders College of Business to complement engineering course work.

-Advanced Project Engineer; Engineering Leadership Development Program Member; Industrial Engineer; Internal Audit Analyst; Manufacturing Engineer; Mass Production Quality Engineer; Operations Management Leadership Program; Production Planner; Supply Chain Analyst; Systems Engineer
+Advanced Project Engineer; Industrial Engineer; Manufacturing Engineer; Supply Chain Analyst; Internal Audit Analyst; Mass Production Quality Engineer; Production Planner; Systems Engineer

 3M; Geekhive; General Electric; Honda Aircraft Company; L3 Harris Corporation; Lockheed Martin; Micron Technology, Inc.; Moog; PPC Broadband; Stryker; Texas Instruments; Villa of Hope; Volvo Group North America